 Am I required to pay impact fees for a guest house?

 Yes, impact fees are assessed on any structure that the Building Department determines to be a guest house.
-A Residential Impact Fee Schedule is available on the Impact Fee web page under Impact Fee Schedules, or the Impact Fee Calculator on the web page will calculate the fees for you - choose Home-Multi Family as the type.
+A Residential Impact Fee Schedule is available on the Impact Fee web page under Impact Fee Schedules and Forms, or the Impact Fee Calculator on the web page will calculate the fees for you - choose Multi-Family Apts. and Guest House as the Building Use.

 Am I required to pay impact fees for a residential detached garage or shed?